 Students who have not taken virtual courses before sometimes have difficulty scheduling their work.
-You should expect expect to do approximately 9 hours of work per week -- a mix of reading, forum discussions, individual writing, and team exercises.
+You should expect expect to do approximately 8-9 hours of work per week1 -- a mix of reading, forum discussions, individual writing, and team exercises.
 You will need to work on the course several times in any given week.
-Generally these times will be flexible, except for a few weeks when you will need to attend a synchronous session on Wednesday nights from 8 to 9.